arickert/thedigradio/_posts/2020-06-08-antibody-ep-2-making-contact.md

 - Antibody
 tags:  []
 ---

-Antibody is a new narrative series about how Covid-19 has changed everything and nothing at all.

 In this episode:
 The Corner (featuring
 [Pablo Alvarado](https://twitter.com/pablondlon?lang=en) and the [National Day Laborer Organizing Network](https://ndlon.org/))